MWL91/behat-presentation/README.md

 Scenario: I can rent one car at a time
-    Given there is a "Tabaluga Dragon", that was born in 1997-10-04 And "Tabaluga Dragon" has already rented "Jeep" car When "Tabaluga Dragon", wants to rent a car
-    Then "Tabaluga Dragon" will be not able to rent a car
+    Given there is a "Tabaluga Dragon", that was born in 1997-10-04 And "Tabaluga Dragon" has already rented "Jeep" car When "Tabaluga Dragon", wants to rent "Jeep" car Then "Tabaluga Dragon" will be not able to rent a car
 ```